MarkusMusch/bot/README.md

 # Trading Bot

+NB!
+This repository is now being developed as two separate project.
+The backtesting engine is further developed in [bot](https://github.com/MarkusMusch/backtest), whilst the live trading framework is being developed in [autotrader](https://github.com/MarkusMusch/autotrader).

 ## One-Stop Toolkit for Fully Automated Algorithmic Trading.

 Introducing the **ultimate solution** for **automated trading**: the **One-Stop Toolkit for Algorithmic Trading**.
 This **powerful** toolkit combines all the tools you need to create sophisticated trading algorithms and run them in the **cloud**, while you are sipping margaritas on the Caribbean.
 All in one **easy-to-use** package.